Examining the Impact of Asymmetry in Lattice-Based Mechanical Metamaterials: Results and Discussion

 The results of all 72 two-sample K-S tests are shown in Table \ref{tbl:comparefeatures}.
-None of the three types of symmetry have metamaterial property spaces wherein normal stiffness, Poisson's ratio, and shear stiffness are all influenced to a statistically significant degree by all four features.
-However, there are more pairs of distinct distributions in the asymmetric design space than there are in the mirror symmetric space.
-Likewise, the mirror symmetric space contains more distinct distributions than the double-mirror symmetric space.
-In addition to the asymmetric and mirror symmetric design spaces being more conducive to the mere presence of features than the double-mirror design spaces, these results indicate that features in these two design spaces are more likely to have an influence on metamaterial properties.
-There is only one case, the implementation of \textit{stacked members} in the 5x5 design space, wherein the distributions for asymmetric designs are not distinct while the distributions for mirror symmetric and double-mirror symmetric designs are distinct.
-It was thought that the lack of design constraints due to asymmetry would facilitate large, populated groups of \textit{stacked members} that would be capable of increasing the shear stiffness of a design.
-However, the results indicate that \textit{stacked members} do not sufficiently influence shear stiffness in the asymmetric 5x5 design space.
-This lack of influence is potentially because other dense groups of members (that would not count as a group of stacked members) can still impact shear stiffness in a similar manner to groups of stacked members.
-Below we focus our discussion on two sets of distributions - the 5x5 design space for \textit{arrows} and \textit{spider nodes}; the remainder of the distributions are included in the Supplementary Information.
+All four features appear to be consistently influential on the material property space; only two pairs of distributions in the asymmetric design space, four pairs in the mirror symmetric design space, and three pairs in the double-mirror symmetric design space are not statistically distinct.
+However, there are more pairs of distinct distributions in the asymmetric design space and the mirror symmetric space than the double-mirror symmetric space.
+In addition to the asymmetric and mirror symmetric design spaces being more conducive to the mere presence of features than the double-mirror design space, these results indicate that features present in these two design spaces are more likely to have an influence on metamaterial properties.
+Below we focus our discussion on two sets of distributions - the 5x5 design space for \textit{arrows} as they influence Poisson's ratio and \textit{spider nodes} as they influence shear stiffness; the rest of the distributions are included in the Supplementary Information.

-Shown in Figure \ref{fig:comparefeatures}a are the probability distributions of Poisson's ratio for designs with and without \textit{arrows}, for all three types of symmetry in the 5x5 design space.
-The pairs of distributions for all three types of symmetry are statistically distinct, but still within the same order of magnitude as the significance level of 0.05.
-In all three of these plots, the distribution for designs with \textit{arrows} is broader and has a lower peak than the distribution for designs without \textit{arrows}.
-This means that a design with \textit{arrows} in any of these three design subsets is more likely to have a Poisson's ratio farther from zero than a design without these features, which supports the hypothesis that \textit{arrows} are capable of inducing a larger absolute Poisson's ratio by introducing relative movement within a unit cell.